Mosques In Malaysia: A Guide Through To The Architectural Marvels Of Malaysia

 Photo: Sham Hardy Kuala Lumpur / Wikimedia Commons

-Sultan Abdul Samad Jamek Mosque is one of oldest mosques in Malaysia.
+Sultan Abdul Samad Jamek Mosque is one of oldest mosques in Malaysia, another very important Malaysia masjid.
 One can see the impact of various cultures on the architecture of the mosque.
 The building has been inspired by Indo-Saracenic architecture, Mughal architecture.
 The mosque was designed by a British architect, Arthur Benison Hubback and it was completed in 1909.
-While not as big as the National Mosque of Malaysia, Jamek Mosque is one of the main historical heritage sites of Malaysia.
+While not as big as the National Mosque of Malaysia, visiting Jamek Mosque is one of the main historical things to do in Kuala Lumpur.

 3. Putra Mosque